BIG-RAT/Object-Info/README.md

 # Object Info

 Wondering what packages or scripts are scoped to what policies?
 Or what configuration profiles contain a certain payload?
 Need an overview of all your network segments?
 How about finding out what object(s) smart/static groups are attached to?
-Object info looks to summarize these things.
+Object info looks to summarize these things and more.

 Download: [Object Info](https://github.com/BIG-RAT/Object-Info/releases/download/current/Object.Info.zip)